DrShahinstein/give-me/doc/create.md

 ## Copy

-<p>Create a new representation which represents what you are going to copy.</p>
+<p>Create a new pair that represents what you are going to copy.</p>

 **Command**: `cboard create [OPTIONS] [ARGUMENTS]`